WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/index.md

 ### [Warwick Pantomime Society](https://www.warwicksu.com/societies-sports/societies/pantomime/)
 Warwick Pantomime Society is a much newer and smaller society, often working with Tech Crew as a [hire](/wiki/tech-crew/shows-and-hires) rather than a full show.
-They often put on a pantomime each term, which are always great fun and a much lower commitment than a show with one of the other societies in Warwick Drama.
+They put on a pantomime each term, which are always great fun and a much lower commitment than a show with one of the other societies in Warwick Drama.